SaurabhVelankar/Multi-Agent-XR/README.md

 ## Open the project:
-1. **Open the terminal in the root project folder**: if you just want to open and test the backend run
+1. **Open the terminal in the root project folder**: if you just want to open and test the backend run (this is abandoned since I decide to switch to python backend, but the backend activation will be updated soon)
     ```bash
     npm run start-server
     ```